-The proposed development has been parked to meet the City's automobile parking requirements found in Chapter 19.124: Parking Regulations.
-There is no required bicycle parking for the townhomes and small lot single-family homes.
-However, the mixed use building has provided more bicycle parking than required by the Municipal Code.
+The proposed development has been parked to meet the City's parking requirements found in Chapter 19.124: Parking Regulations, see the table below.

+There is no required bicycle parking for the small lot single-family homes.
+However, a total of three (3) Class I and five (5) Class II bicycle parking facilities are required for the proposed mixed-use building.
+The project has met the requirement by provide a total of five (5) Class I and 18 Class II bicycle parking facilities.